Trump administration seeks to block full SNAP payments for November

 “This herky-jerky back and forth is driving people crazy," Lamont said.
 “Let’s take care of people.
 We can afford to do it.”

-Lieb reported from Jefferson City, Missouri, and Bauer from Madison, Wisconsin.
-Associated Press writers Mike Catalini in Newark, New Jersey; Jack Dura in Bismarck, North Dakota; Susan Haigh in Norwich, Connecticut; Heather Hollingsworth in Mission, Kansas; Mingson Lau in Claymont, Delaware; John O'Connor, in Springfield, Illinois; and Gary D. Robertson in Raleigh, North Carolina, contributed to this report.
+Lieb reported from Jefferson City, Missouri; Bauer from Madison, Wisconsin; and Catalini from Newark, New Jersey.
+Associated Press writers Jack Dura in Bismarck, North Dakota; Susan Haigh in Norwich, Connecticut; Heather Hollingsworth in Mission, Kansas; Mingson Lau in Claymont, Delaware; John O'Connor, in Springfield, Illinois; and Gary D. Robertson in Raleigh, North Carolina, contributed to this report.